berlinonline/Dat0r/README.md

 Consistency is achieved by field specific validation of values.
 Values are only set if validation succeeds, so data is most surely always held as defined.
-The xml markup for defining data-structures supports to nested structures and exposes a classical inheritance model,
+The xml markup for defining data-structures supports nested structures and exposes a classical inheritance model,
-so you can reuse and extend structures in way that most probally is familiar.
+so you can reuse and extend structures in a way that most probally is familiar.

 ## Installation